 We help startups grow within and out of Iceland by accelerating their businesses and connecting them with industry experts, investors and leading startup hubs abroad.

-Our board of directors represents our largest shareholders and includes some of the most renowned and experienced executives in Iceland.
+Our board of directors represents our shareholders and includes some seasoned entrepreneurs and executives.

 Chairman of the board